Family-friendly cafes, great shopping and some of Singapore’s iconic restaurants: there's something for everyone to love

 Where: Jones the Grocer, Block 9 Dempsey Road, #01-12 Dempsey Hill, Singapore, 247697

 Samy’s isn’t just a famous curry restaurant, it’s an institution.
 Traditional fiery curries have been served straight onto banana leaf at this Dempsey Indian eatery for over 20 years (and it’s still so good!).
 It’s a no-frills kind of joint, with low prices to match (which only adds to its appeal).
-Indulge in signature South Indian dishes such chicken masala and the famous fish head curry.
+Indulge in signature South Indian dishes such as chicken masala and the famous fish head curry.
 It’s a Singapore must-do, and seriously tasty!

 Where: Samy’s Curry, 25 Dempsey Road, Singapore 249670